 Familiarity of a Language Isn’t a Great Criterion

 The code is no concern to users.
 What matters is it helps them achieve.
 By focusing too much on what is just a means to an end, shipping might take a back seat.

 Knowledge of a specific language isn’t an incentive that is aligned with users’ goal.
 There is no difference between a product shipped in Java and one in Clojure.
 Good shippers (hackers, if you may), which is what most companies are looking for, can make use of any language.
-In fact, they should be content whatever is at disposal and focus on solving problems.
+In fact, they should be content with whatever is at their disposal and focus on solving problems.
 An esoteric language is fundamentally a wrong factor to motivate a programmer with.

 Preferred language/framework is a personal choice.
 I prefer to choose a stack that has worked for me for all the years, while somebody may believe that newFooLang benefits in the longer run.
 I don’t think it’s wise to sideline all programmers who are perfectly happy with their choice of technology.

 At a closer look, even the benefit isn’t significant.
 Facebook was pretty successful in hiring and retaining talent and it was written in PHP.
 I can speculate that most of the tech companies, when starting out, wrote their software in a popular language.
 Hackers pick languages that are familiar to them.

 Additionally, the pool you are hiring from isn’t the most important thing in making quality hires.
 Having better processes, culture, and management can all be significant factors in building a great team.